Andrew Berry (American football): Indianapolis Colts

 In 2009, Berry was hired as an assistant scout for the Indianapolis Colts.
 Over the next six years, he would serve as their pro scouting coordinator.

-Cleveland Browns
+Cleveland Browns (first stint)

 In 2016, Berry was hired to be the vice president of player personnel for the Cleveland Browns.

 Philadelphia Eagles

 In 2019, Berry was hired by the Philadelphia Eagles as their vice president of football operations following a tumultuous tenure with the Browns and the firing of Sashi Brown toward the end of the 2017 season.

 Cleveland Browns (second stint)

 On January 27, 2020, Berry returned to the Cleveland Browns and was hired to be their general manager and executive vice president of football operations.
 The move made him the youngest GM in NFL history at the time at age 32.